 Provide Excellent Customer Service

 Word-of-mouth marketing is one of the most powerful tools for commercial real estate agents.
-Even in a digital world where human-to-human interaction is limited, great customer service is paramount to your success.
-If you want to make the average commercial real estate salary, provide excellent customer service.
+Even in a digital world where human-to-human interaction is limited, great customer service is critical to your success.
+If you want to make at least the average commercial real estate salary, provide excellent customer service.
 Treating clients well and understanding their needs may land you your next deal, if not a referral down the line.

 Be Selective About Deals